 Third strike: also in December 2017: scrapping of 45-year-old Native American weekly sacred sweat lodge ceremony...frosting on the cake in new owners' seeming aspirations to either mainstream/upscale place or eventually shut out public entirely to pursue own private shtick...or some unwieldy variation thereof...which they might've been playing by ear and mostly by remote from thousands of miles away as given feedback by on-grounds management...until pandemic came along and threw giant curve ball into the mix.

-Regardless of actual intent, it was three strikes and you're out.
-Out of favor with thousands of former fans, who spread word to tens of thousands more, generating so much ill will and bad press that any plans to effectively seize once wildly popular healing retreat to support their own private gig might fail abysmally over time -- even if closely-guarded intent actually does include trying to shut gates to general public in time and privatize former quasi-progressive-minded paradise to serve exclusively as international Pneuma headquarters and retreat.
+Regardless of actual intent, it was three strikes and you're out -- LONG before scrapping bathhouse operation entirely.
+Out of favor with thousands of former fans who spread word to tens of thousands more, generating so much ill will and bad press that any plans to effectively seize once wildly popular healing retreat to support their own private gig might fail abysmally over time -- even if closely-guarded intent actually does include trying to shut gates to general public and privatize former quasi-progressive-minded paradise to serve exclusively as some international Pneuma headquarters and retreat.

-In last scenario, it's impossible imagining them ever enjoying one shred of peace of mind and open-flowing hearts for knowing that by shutting gates of beloved institution they would have broken the hearts of so many.
+In last scenario, it's impossible imagining them ever enjoying one shred of peace of mind and open-flowing hearts for knowing that by shutting gates of beloved institution they would have broken the hearts of countless around the world.

-Hope of this at times gullible writer had been that a new, more fine-tuned c/o policy would emerge once new ownership came to appreciate how mindful clothing-optional policy was such an essential offering.
+Hope of this then in-denial writer had been that a new, more fine-tuned c/o policy would SURELY emerge once new ownership came to appreciate how mindful clothing-optional policy was such an essential offering.
 One appreciated by an overwhelming majority of the visitor base.
 A perfect fit for any genuine rural mineral springs retreat.

-Especially one in progressive-minded, nature-loving rural northern California...and, most especially, one near world-popular, little quasi-bohemian haven of City of Mount Shasta and that upper-chakra tickling, big rock candy mountain known as Mt.
+Especially one in progressive-minded, nature-loving rural northern California...and, most especially, one near world-popular, little quasi-bohemian haven of City of Mount Shasta and that upper-chakra tickling, big rock candy mountain of Mt.
 Shasta.

-Now, of course, towards that goal no other aid is likely anywhere NEAR as powerful, effective or as easily implemented as giving Springs visitors the option of enjoying simple mindful nudity during spa regimen, thereby greatly enhancing healing process on all levels -- body, mind, and spirit -- by becoming magically one with nature's elements.
+Now, of course, towards that goal no other aid is likely anywhere NEAR as powerful, effective or as easily implemented as giving Springs visitors the option to enjoy simple mindful nudity during their spa regimen, thereby greatly enhancing healing process on all levels -- body, mind, and spirit -- becoming magically one with nature's elements.

 Writer believed the future of Springs as a true healing place hinged on the legal stewardship realizing this obvious fact and promptly re-instating clothing-optional on a newly-focused, more mindful level.

 sacred sweat lodge that ostensibly caused group to have to leave in first place, unable to afford reported Hobsen's choice of covering reported $2,000/month fire/liability insurance rider clause quote if wanting to stay.
-(Such exorbitant amount was no doubt sparked by participant deaths in pseudo sweat lodge near Sedona, AZ some years back.)
+(Such exorbitant amount was no doubt sparked by participant deaths in pseudo sweat lodge near Sedona, Arizona years earlier.)

 So much for wistful hopes.
-Obviously, all bets off now.
-By remaining adamant on nudity ban, taking down gazebo altar, and effectively kicking out sweat lodge -- and reportedly STILL only paying minimum wage for all non-management gigs -- they showed themselves to be something very akin to villains in the eyes of dyed-in-the-wool Springs fans everywhere. (see New Day Dawning and
+Obviously, soon all bets off were off.
+By remaining adamant on nudity ban, taking down gazebo altar, and effectively kicking out sweat lodge -- and reportedly STILL only paying minimum wage for all non-management gigs -- again, they showed themselves to be something very akin to villains in the eyes of dyed-in-the-wool Springs fans everywhere. (see New Day Dawning and

 But any the least bit sensitive among even uninformed newbies might've easily sensed disruptive energetic undercurrents bent on erasing place's former vibrant bohemian culture and replacing with restrictive, bland, "refined" culture.

-This, while still taking dollars of non-discerning, unwittingly funding diversion -- along with support of remaining masseuses and employees who stayed dependent on place for making rent or mortgage, no matter how much it galled spirit and crimped one's heartsong...
+This, while still taking dollars of non-discerning unwittingly funding diversion -- along with support of remaining masseuses and employees who remained dependent on place for making rent or mortgage no matter how much it galled the spirit and crimped one's heartsong...

 ...and longtime annual, ostensibly spiritually-centered event organizers, who appeared loathe to change locale though all too aware (or in abject denial) that all hell

-had broken loose on the subtle (and not so subtle) planes -- until one day they either got priced out, became hooked on the Kool Aid, or too become repulsed by scene...
+had broken loose on the subtle -- and not so subtle -- planes...until one day they either got priced out, became hooked on the Kool Aid, or too become abjactly repulsed by the scene...

 bit of my story